-The estimation of the ultimate liability arising from claims made under general insurance contracts is the Company's most significant accounting estimate.
+The estimation of the claims arising under the insurance contracts is the Company's most significant accounting estimate.
 There are several sources of uncertainty that need to be considered in the estimation of the liability that the Company will ultimately pay for those claims.